-Zinc (Zn) is the most abundant trace metal in the human after iron.
-It cannot be deposited in the body, the extra Zn is excreted together with sweat, and other discharges.
+Zinc (Zn) is humans’ most abundant trace metal after iron.
+It cannot be deposited in the body, the extra Zn is excreted together with sweat and other discharges.
 Therefore, regular dietary intake of the mineral is required.
-The human body contains 2–4 grams of Zn and most of it (nearly 90%) is found in muscles and bones with the highest concentrations in the prostate and semen.
+The human body contains 2–4 grams of Zn; most of it (nearly 90%) is found in muscles and bones, with the highest concentrations in the prostate and semen.
 Zn is the key element in the male reproduction system determining prostate gland function and growth of reproductive organs.
-Zinc is a component of over 300 enzymes and 1000 transcription factors and involved in almost all physiological functions of our body: growth, immune response, reproduction, DNA synthesis, expression of genes, and cell division.
+Zinc is a component of over 300 enzymes and 1000 transcription factors and is involved in almost all physiological functions of our body: growth, immune response, reproduction, DNA synthesis, expression of genes, and cell division.
 Here we will focus on how Zn stimulates testosterone production and thereby defines the reproductive health in men.

-Clinical research backing up the benefits of zinc supplementation.
+Clinical research backs up the benefits of zinc supplementation.

-Zn deficiency leads to a lowered testis volume, and weight, gonadal dysfunction, poor development of secondary sex characteristics, and infertility in males.
-Actually, we know that all this happens as a result of low serum testosterone levels, showing that lack of Zn in the body has the same effects as a shortage of testosterone.
+Zn deficiency leads to a lowered testis volume and weight, gonadal dysfunction, poor development of secondary sex characteristics, and infertility in males.
+We know that all this happens due to low serum testosterone levels, showing that a lack of Zn in the body has the same effects as a shortage of testosterone.

 Back in 1992, Hunt C.D. and colleagues noticed that low Zinc levels have a negative effect on serum testosterone concentration.
-Young volunteers, who consumed 10.4 mg Zn/d for 35 days, showed increased semen volume by 32% and serum testosterone concentrations by 19% compared with them, when they were consuming 1.4 mg Zn/d.
+Young volunteers, who consumed 10.4 mg Zn/d for 35 days, showed increased semen volume by 32% and serum testosterone concentrations by 19% compared with those who were consuming 1.4 mg Zn/d.

-Severe and moderate deficiency of zinc is associated with hypogonadism in men, but the marginal deficiency which is often observed in men with age is overlooked.
+Severe and moderate zinc deficiency is associated with hypogonadism in men, but the marginal deficiency often observed in men with age is overlooked.
 Prasad A S et al. (1997) found that Zn supplementation of marginally zinc-deficient normal elderly men for six months resulted in a doubling of serum testosterone from 8.3 +/- 6.3 to 16.0 +/- 4.4 nmol/L (p = 0.02).
 So, Zn may play an important role in modulating serum testosterone levels in normal men.

 Zn is a marker of prostatic function.
-Deng C.H. et al. (2005) showed that Zn supplementation may be an efficient strategy for the treatment of infertile males with chronic prostatitis.
-Zn concentration in the semen and sperm quality were improved markedly in the patients who had received zinc as compared with those who had not.
+Deng C.H. et al. (2005) showed that Zn supplementation might be an efficient strategy for the treatment of infertile males with chronic prostatitis.
+Zn concentration in the semen and sperm quality was markedly improved in the patients who had received zinc compared to those who had not.

-Thus, zinc stimulates testosterone synthesis on the background of mineral deficiency.
-However, if you already have a balance of Zn in your body probably, extra Zn supplementation will not have any testosterone boosting effect.
-On the contrary, too much Zn may cause imbalances to Zn-dependant biological molecules and have negative health consequences.
+Thus, zinc stimulates testosterone synthesis in the background of mineral deficiency.
+However, if you already have a balance of Zn in your body, extra Zn supplementation will probably not have any testosterone-boosting effect.
+On the contrary, too much Zn may cause imbalances in Zn-dependant biological molecules and have negative health consequences.

 How does zinc affect testosterone synthesis?

 In the testes, large amounts of zinc are concentrated in Leydig cells; it is in these cells that testosterone is synthesized.
-There is much evidence that Zn depletion results in damage of Leydig cells and hence lowering their density in the testis due to oxidative stress.
+There is much evidence that Zn depletion damages Leydig cells and hence lowers their density in the testis due to oxidative stress.
 And as a result, testosterone production in the testes is affected.

 5α-reductase is an enzyme necessary for the conversion of testosterone into a more potent form, 5α-dihydrotestosterone, which binds to the androgen receptors more readily than testosterone.
-As to the effect of Zn on the 5α-reductase, the available research data are ambiguous.
+The available research data are ambiguous regarding the effect of Zn on the 5α-reductase.
 The generally accepted point of the inhibitory role of Zn on 5α-reductase activity is grounded just on the results of one in vitro study.
-Stamatiadis D. et al (1988) showed that when added at concentrations of 3 or 9 mmol/1, Zn was capable to inhibit 5α‐reductase activity in human skin.
+Stamatiadis D. et al. (1988) showed that when added at concentrations of 3 or 9 mmol/1, Zn was capable of inhibiting 5α‐reductase activity in human skin.
 At high concentrations, zinc could completely inhibit the enzyme activity.

-In men, elevated 5AR activity is associated with obesity, age-related overgrowth of prostate, and premature baldness.
-For the treatment of prostate conditions and hormone-related baldness, inhibitors of 5AR finasteride (Proscar®, Propecia®) and dutasteride (Avodart®) prescribed the most.
+In men, elevated 5AR activity is associated with obesity, age-related overgrowth of the prostate, and premature baldness.
+For the treatment of prostate conditions and hormone-related baldness, inhibitors of 5AR finasteride (Proscar®, Propecia®) and dutasteride (Avodart®) are prescribed the most.
 Supplements containing Saw Palmetto extract are the most popular over-the-counter remedies, with the same 5AR inhibitory effect.
-But here, one has to understand that over-inhibition of 5α-reductase lowers the DHT synthesis, resulting in elevated levels of testosterone.
+But here, one must understand that over-inhibition of 5α-reductase lowers the DHT synthesis, resulting in elevated testosterone levels.
 The consequent aromatization of testosterone to estradiol may cause breast enlargement, impotence, decreased libido, and decreased ejaculate volume- the known side effects of 5AR inhibitor drugs.

 So, you might be asking, does Zn really inhibit 5AR in vivo?

-Netter, A et al. (1981) reported interesting results from a human study demonstrating an activation effect of zinc therapy on plasma dihydrotestosterone.
-In this research, 37 patients with infertility of more than five years duration were divided into two groups.
-In the first group (22 patients, testosterone less than 4.8 ng/ml), Zn supplementation resulted in a significant elevation of testosterone, DHT, and sperm number.
+Netter, A. et al. (1981) reported interesting results from a human study demonstrating an activation effect of zinc therapy on plasma dihydrotestosterone.
+In this research, 37 patients with more than five years of infertility were divided into two groups.
+In the first group (22 patients with testosterone less than 4.8 ng/ml), Zn supplementation significantly elevated testosterone, DHT, and sperm number significantly.
 Nine wives became pregnant.
-In the second group (15 patients, testosterone greater than 4.8 ng/ml), Zn administration resulted in no change in the testosterone levels and sperm count, while DHT increased significantly.
+In the second group (15 patients, testosterone greater than 4.8 ng/ml), Zn administration did not change the testosterone levels and sperm count, while DHT increased significantly.